 4. Unfortunately, the fear of China’s political interests in the region drew attention away from exploring potential economic gains in the CEE 17.
 Despite repeatedly dismissing such allegations, China was forced to consider political implications in its talks with the EU.
 Consequently, a political debate animated by fear, caution and suspicions was soon ignited in Brussels.
 This has discouraged China from being “too active” in the region and hindered possible economic achievements.

 5. As in a vicious circle, the failure to bring significant economic results to any of the partners reinforced suspicions that China’s real interest in the region is political.
 The passivity of the 16 European members in refuting this hypothesis has reinforced it.
-But China’s faulty reputation within the EU did not start with the the CEE 17+1 format.
-Its authoritarian regime, the lack of a true market economy and the human rights infringements on various occasions were responsible to most of China’s faulty image abroad, in spite of the countries efforts to ‘open up’.
+But China’s faulty reputation within the EU did not start with the CEE 17+1 format.
+Its authoritarian regime, the lack of a true market economy and the human rights infringements on various occasions were responsible for most of China’s bad image abroad, in spite of the country’s efforts to ‘open up’.

 6. To address the issue of “divide and rule” that is often cited as China’s motivation behind creating the 17+1 format, I believe that the reason why China has addressed the 17 countries together and not separately is purely logistic.
 The recent history of the 17 East European countries suggests that their level of development, as well as their economic needs, are similar.
 So, instead of negotiating separately with each one of them, China has decided that a wiser approach is to create a common forum.
 Moreover, the 17 countries taken separately would not have created the same interest in China.